buildbot/buildbot/master/docs/manual/installation/worker.rst

 6. Get the buildmaster host/port, botname, and password

-  When the buildbot admin configures the buildmaster to accept and use your worker, they will provide you with the following pieces of information:
+  When the Buildbot admin configures the buildmaster to accept and use your worker, they will provide you with the following pieces of information:

   * your worker's name
   * the password assigned to your worker